ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 {{?ROUTING-HDR=RFC5095}}), implementers need to follow the latest guidance regarding handling of IPv6 extension headers.

-Client or Proxies that support marking DSCP through to encapsulating datagram carrying packets, see {{dscp-consideration}}, needs to be aware that this will expose end-to-end flow level information to an on-path observer between the client and proxy.
-The marking through of DSCP will result in that one common aggregate over the connection becomes multiple aggregates, one per DSCP used.
-Potentially exposing a single end-to-end flow.
-Thus, if the goal of IP proxying over HTTP is privacy related then marking DSCP through is not recommended.
+Transferring DSCP markings from inner to outer packets (see {{dscp-considerations}}) exposes end-to-end flow level information to an on-path observer between the IP proxying endpoints.
+This can potentially expose a single end-to-end flow.
+Because of this, such use of DSCP in privacy-sensitive contexts is NOT RECOMMENDED.

 # IANA Considerations